mrkenz9595/amlogic-s9xxx-archlinuxarm/README.md

  - `ArchLinuxARM-aarch64-Amlogic-*-pkgs.tar.xz` is a compressed archive of the AUR packages built and installed into the above image.
 You can download it and upgrade your packages with the files in it with `pacman -U`, if you don't want to built them by yourself when upgrading.
 It could also be used to `pacstrap` an installation by yourself.

 ### Bootup setup
-After you flash the image, you should open the FAT32 first/boot partition with label ``ALARMBOOT``, and do the following adjustment:
+After you flash the image, you should open the FAT32 first/boot partition with label ``ARCHBOOT``, and do the following adjustment:
  - Find a corresponding u-boot in the folder ``uboot``, copy/move it as ``u-boot.ext`` in the root of the partition.
 You can then safely delete the ``uboot`` folder if you want to save space
  - Edit ``uEnv.txt``, change the line
     ```